Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ## Mythos

-### Gauges of Humanity

-PCs change when they are confronted with horrors and endure hardship.

-**Violence**: being shot at, witnessing a brutal murder, seeing a mutilated body.\
-**Unnatural**: seeing things that cannot be, encountering an otherworldly monster for the first time, gaining insight into things the human mind cannot comprehend.\
-**Guilt**: lying to a loved one, causing harm to innocents, abandoning friends.\
-**Self-Abandonment**: neglecting your needs, feeling helpless, overexerting yourself, knowing that you will die soon.
+### Sanity Save

+When you witnesses something wholly unnatural and awful, roll 1d4.
+If the result is lower than your Sanity, you are unsettled and reduce your Sanity by 1.
+When your Sanity hits 1, make a Fortitude Save and set your Sanity back to 2.

+After 8 hours of uninterrupted rest, reset your Sanity to 4.

-### Fortitude Save
+### Fortitude save

-When you do or witness something that goes against Humanity, roll 1d20.
-If the result is smaller than or equal to your Fortitude minus the **Intensity** (1-10) of the stimulus, fill in a Hardened notch on the appropriate gauge.
-Otherwise, fill in a Failed notch on the appropriate gauge and follow one of three options until you have a chance to calm down:

-**Fight**: you must destroy the stimulus.\
-**Flight**: you must run away from the stimulus.\
-**Freeze**: you must either freeze or hide from the stimulus.

-The options do not have to be taken literally, but there is a lot of room for interpretation.
-Sometimes, the player may roll the save later when their PC has a chance to reflect upon their actions.

-#### Example

-*Arthur left a close friend behind trying to flee from a cultist ritual.
-Later that day, when he settles down in a safe space, he fails his Fortitude save.
-Therefore, he might drown his guilt in alcohol (fight), talk himself into believing that there was no other way (flight), or lie awake for the whole night (freeze).*
+When you experience something mind-shatteringly dreadful or when your Sanity hits 1, make a WIL Save.
+On a success, fill in a Hardened notch.
+Otherwise, fill in a Failed notch, lose 1d10 WIL and panic.
+If you are in mortal danger, that means that you must either **fight** until the stimulus is destroyed, **flee** until you are far away or **freeze** (hide from the it).

 #### Notches

-**Hardened**: you do not have to make a Fortitude save if you have a number of Hardened notches equal to or larger than the intensity of the stimulus in the appropriate gauge.\
+**Hardened**: for every three Hardened notches you lose one of your bonds.\
-**Failed**: for every 5 Failed notches that your PC has *in total* they develop one undesirable condition.
-They might feel compelled to do something, fear something, develop an unhealthy coping mechanism or suffer from delusions.
-When the PC loses the fifth notch, the condition improves, but kicks back in when the PC gets back to the fifth notch.
-The player and Warden may also corrupt the PC's personality and bonds, excluding the PC's key connection.
+**Failed**: for every three Failed notches you develop one undesirable condition.
+You might feel compelled to do something or behave in a certain way, fear something, develop an unhealthy coping mechanism or suffer from delusions.
+When you lose the third notch, the condition improves, but kicks back in when you get back to the third notch.
+You and Warden may also corrupt the PC’s personality and bonds, excluding the PC’s key connection.

 ### Getting Better

-There are a number of possibilities to remove Failed notches from a PC's gauges of Humanity.
+There are a number of possibilities to remove Failed notches.
+Every time you successfully get rid of one Failed notch, increase your WIL by 1d10.

-**Self-help**: When a PC spends time with one of their bonds, they roll 1d20.
-If the result is smaller than or equal to their Fortitude, they can remove a Failed notch.
-Otherwise, they have to revise their bond and can no longer use it for self-help.
-If they spend time with their key connection, they roll with [+], but on a fail, this bond is no longer their key connection.
-If a PC successfully uses self-help, but does not have a key connection, they make this bond their new key connection.\
+**Self-help**: When a PC spends time with one of their bonds, make a WIL Save.
+On a success, remove a Failed notch.
+Otherwise, revise their bond, and you can no longer use it for self-help.
+If they spend time with their key connection, roll with [+], but on a fail, this bond is no longer their key connection.
+If a PC successfully uses self-help, but does not have a key connection, make this bond their new key connection.\
-**Sanatorium**: A PC may commit themselves to a sanatorium for one month and roll 1d20.
-If the result is smaller than or equal to their Fortitude, they can remove a Failed notch.
-If they roll a 20, they make a Fortitude save.\
+**Sanatorium**: A PC may commit themselves to a sanatorium for one month.
+On a successful WIL Save, remove a Failed notch.
+If you roll a Critical Fail, make a Fortitude save.\
-**Cover traces**: Once per session, if a PC suppresses knowledge of the Unnatural (e.g. burning tomes or dealing with witnesses), they roll 1d20.
-If the result is smaller than or equal to their Fortitude, they can remove a Failed notch.
+**Cover traces**: Once per session, if a PC suppresses knowledge of the Mythos (e.g. burning tomes or dealing with witnesses), make a WIL Save.
+On a success, remove a Failed notch.
 Severe trauma might require more drastic measures.\
 **Conversation**: Once per day and within the same day of a traumatic event, one PC may address the group and appeal to a personality factor of their choice.
 All other PCs, who have same value in that factor as the speaker, may remove a Failed notch they got this day.
 Give the talk first, then reveal the factor and value.

 [back to index](#index)